acorn-io/runtime/docs/docs/50-Acorn in Production/07-upgrades.md

 title: Upgrades
 ---

-When upgrading the app, you do not need to pass in all arguments on every update.
-The args are persisted, between runs and only the passed in updates are changed.
+When upgrading an Acorn App, you do not need to pass in all arguments on every update.
+The args are persisted between runs and only the passed in updates are changed.

 ## What happens during an upgrade